 Graduates wishing to join the Scottish Bar, as an advocate, have to do a one year Bar traineeship in a solicitors firm, following by nine months ‘devilling’ with an existing advocate.

 For further information about careers as a solicitor or an advocate, please visit the following websites:

 Please also note that gaining an LLB does not guarantee a career as a solicitor or advocate.
 The LLB is a well-respected degree and considered to be a solid foundation for a number of different career paths.

-Information Sessions for the Part-Time LLB and Full-Time Graduate Entry degrees will take place on Wednesday 14 May 2014.
+Information Sessions for the Part-Time LLB and Full-Time Graduate Entry degrees will take place in March and May of this year.
 Please register here if you wish to attend one of these sessions.

 Taking on a part-time LLB was a huge decision for me, but one I have never regretted.
 The course has been stimulating and the flexibility of undertaking it on a part-time basis has allowed me to fit it around my work and family commitments.
 A particular highlight for me is being a member of the Law Clinic as I am gaining practical experience as well as being able to give advice and help to others.
 I have found it very satisfying and it helps to motivate me.